diegommagno/rocketseat/README.md

 Rocketseat
 </h2>
 <p align="center">
-Repository for projects I understood and can reproduce, created while studying at the coding school Rocketseat.
+Repository with a collection of projects I've mastered and can confidently reproduce, developed during my studies at Rocketseat coding school.
 </p>

 <br/>